 Treatment is not needed in most cases, but people with significant bleeding may be given fibrinogen replacements like cryoprecipitate or fresh frozen plasma on a short-term basis to replace fibrinogen.
-Those who have recurrent inappropriate clotting may require anticoagulation therapy with anticoagulants such as warfarin (COUMADIN®) or subcutaneous heparin.
-See the article on Blood Banking: Blood and Components for more about these treatments.
+Those who have recurrent inappropriate clotting may require anticoagulation therapy with anticoagulants such as warfarin (Coumadin) or heparin.
+See the article on Transfusion Medicine for more about these treatments.

 What is a reptilase time (RT) and how is it used?

-If heparin is suspected as the cause of a prolonged thrombin time (TT), heparin assays or reptilase time (RT) can be used to confirm heparin presence.
-RT measures the time it takes for a clot to form after reptilase has been added to plasma.
-TT may be ordered with an RT to investigate a prolonged clotting time.
-Since TT, but not RT, is affected by the anticoagulant heparin, prolongation of both TT and RT indicates decreased fibrinogen level and/or abnormal function of fibrinogen.
-If TT is prolonged but RT is normal, heparin contamination is likely the cause.
-The clotting-based functional fibrinogen assay is now routinely available in clinical laboratories and has largely replaced the need for TT and RT for evaluation of fibrinogen.
+If heparin is suspected as the cause of a prolonged thrombin time, heparin assays or reptilase time (RT) can be used to confirm heparin presence.
+Reptilase time measures the time it takes for a clot to form after reptilase has been added to plasma.
+Thrombin time may be ordered with a reptilase time to investigate a prolonged clotting time.
+Since thrombin time, but not reptilase time, is affected by the anticoagulant heparin, prolongation of both thrombin time and reptilase time indicates decreased fibrinogen level and/or abnormal function of fibrinogen.
+If thrombin time is prolonged but reptilase time is normal, heparin contamination or presence of an interfering substance is likely the cause.
+The clotting-based functional fibrinogen assay is now routinely available in clinical laboratories and has largely replaced the need for thrombin time and reptilase time for evaluation of fibrinogen.

 Can thrombin time be used for monitoring dabigatran therapy?